 The City of East Cleveland’s Parks & Greenspace Plan is a community-driven plan for improving the City’s neighborhood parks, strengthening connections to parks, and leveraging parks for new development.

 East Cleveland has a tremendous network of parks and recreation spaces with more than 200 acres of parkland in seven City parks.
 The City of East Cleveland has more park space per resident than the national average and has historic, expansive parks that would be the envy of other communities.
-The opportunity exists to improve these park spaces, add amenities desired by residents, and use these spaces to enhance the sense of community.

 East Cleveland was awarded funding for this plan through a competitive grant process from the Cuyahoga County Planning Commission.
-Building off previous visioning work in the City, County Planning is facilitating the planning process by bringing together data, community leaders, citizens, and regional partners to craft a plan for action.
-Look for regular updates, announcements, and documents posted on this page as the plan progresses.
+Building off previous visioning work in the City, County Planning facilitated the planning process by bringing together data, community leaders, citizens, and regional partners to craft a plan for action to improve park spaces, add amenities desired by residents, and use these spaces to enhance the sense of community.

 Questions or comments about the East Cleveland Parks & Greenspace Plan should be directed to:

-Senior Planner, Cuyahoga County Planning Commission
+Cuyahoga County Planning Commission